Kagethelephant/dotfiles/setup.md

 ## Battery
-You need to install a notification deamon (dunst) and a cron editor (cronie) to run the battery-notify script this script will give a low battery warning
+You need to install a notification deamon (dunst) and a cron editor (cronie) to run the battery-notify script this script will give a low battery warning.
+Remember to run `systemctl enable cronie` and `systemctl start cronie` After you start cronie the first time it should add it to the systemd